Assassination of Japan's Shinzo Abe stuns world leaders

 Police have arrested a suspected gunman at the scene.
 Under Japanese law, possession of firearms, as well as certain kinds of knives and other weapons, like bowguns, is illegal without a special license.
 Importing them is also illegal.

-French President Emmanuel Macron tweeted that he was “deeply shocked by the odious attack” on Abe.
-He paid tribute to Abe as “a great prime minister” and said “France stands at the side of the Japanese people.”

-Many gave their condolences and expressed solidarity with Japan, and India’s Prime Minister Narendra Modi announced Saturday as a one-day national mourning as a mark of the deepest respect for Abe.
+Leaders from Germany, Pakistan, Sweden and the Philippines were among those who gave their condolences, and many countries including Spain and France expressed solidarity with Japan.
+India’s Prime Minister Narendra Modi announced Saturday as a one-day national mourning as a mark of the deepest respect for Abe.

 "Mr. Abe made an immense contribution to elevating India-Japan relations to the level of a special strategic and global partnership.
 Today, whole India mourns with Japan and we stand in solidarity with our Japanese brothers and sisters in this difficult moment,” Modi said.